IntelliTect/Coalesce/docs/modeling/model-components/attributes/security-attribute.md

 ### [Execute]
 A separate attribute for controlling method execution exists.
 Its documentation may be found on the [[Execute]](/modeling/model-components/attributes/execute.md) page.

+### [Restrict]

+For property security, `[Read]` and `[Edit]` can be used to apply role-based security.
+If you need logic more complicated than checking for the presence of a role, [[Restrict]](/modeling/model-components/attributes/restrict.md) offers the ability to write custom code to control the read and/or write permissions of a property.

 ## Attribute Properties